ruddra/ruddra1.github.io/source/_posts/2014-06-26-using-intellijidea-within-an-exisiting-virtualenv.markdown

 categories: [Django, Virtual Environment, IntellijIdea]
 ---

 To add virtual environment to Intellij Idea, You have added virtualenv folder's python to project sdk.
-Which means that virtualenv directory's python( for example `venv/bin/python2.7`) needs to be added to Intellij Idea project path.Here is a demonstration:<!--more--> need to go to `file>project structure`(intellijIdea)
+Which means that virtualenv directory's python( for example `venv/bin/python2.7`) needs to be added to Intellij Idea project path.<!--more-->Here is a demonstration:
+First you need to go to `file>project structure`(intellijIdea)

 {% img https://dl.dropboxusercontent.com/u/235131545/1.jpg 600 %}